smattymatty/mathew-storm-site/philo_content/humanist-absurdism.md

 **The philosophy begins with acceptance of harsh truths:**

 - Yes, the algorithms we write today will control us tomorrow.
-- Yes, every attempt at solving a problem leads to more problems to be solved.
+- Yes, our solutions become our problems.
 - Yes, we are complicit in building our own cages.
-- Yes, systems designed to liberate often becomes a new form of constraint.
+- Yes, systems designed to liberate often become a new form of tyranny.
 - Yes, our kindnesses will be weaponized, our mercies will be exploited.

 **Acceptance is not surrender.**